Delivery Hero on track to raise 1 billion euros with listing

-FRANKFURT Online takeaway food delivery group Delivery Hero DHER.DE is expected to price its initial public offering (IPO) at the top end of the range, people close to the deal said, meaning the listing would raise 996 million euros ($1.13 billion).
+FRANKFURT (Reuters) - Online takeaway food delivery group Delivery Hero (DHER.DE) is expected to price its initial public offering (IPO) at the top end of the range, people close to the deal said, meaning the listing would raise 996 million euros ($1.13 billion).

 Investors have been told that anyone offering below 25.50 euros a share risks being left empty handed, the sources said.
 The price range was set at 22.00 to 25.50 euros a share and trading is expected to start on Friday.